eblasoft/documentation/docs/extensions/ebla-navbar-user-quick-switch-button/nav-bar-user-switch-button/nav-bar-user-switch-button.md

-# Ebla Nav USer Switch Button .
-Nav Bar User Switch Button
+# [Ebla Nav USer Quick Switch Button.](../setting-up.md) Nav Bar User Switch Button

-### This feature facilitates the addition of a toggle button on the top navigation bar, allowing for the switching of a boolean field within the user's entity (Online - Offline).
+ **This feature facilitates the addition of a toggle button on the top navigation bar, allowing for the switching of a boolean field within the user's entity (Online - Offline).**

 ### How to use